localhost-run/site/docs/forever-free.md

 There are some limitations on the free domains tho:

 1. Domain names change after a few hours.
-1. There is a maximum number of requests before a Domain name is blocked.
-You can simply ssh as a different user to get a fresh domain, like so: `ssh -R 80:localhost:8080 newuser@localhost.run`
 1. There is a speed limit.

 These limits are in place to prevent phishing sites from establishing themselves on localhost.run domains.